diogoalves/hackthon_ans_2016/README.md

 # Hackthon ANS 2016
-React-native app developed by ANS+Sipmles team during the two days ANS 2016 hackathon.
+React-native app developed by ANS+Simples team during the two days ANS 2016 hackathon.

 # Description
 Who has never had to look for a health plan that can be used in a set of specific hospitals?
 How do I know which hospital is closest to my location that treats orthopedic or pediatric emergencies?
 What are the rules of the health plan?
 Which one has the best reputation?